top of page

 The 11 members of the commission are appointed by the Director of the Oregon Department of Agriculture (ODA) from names submitted by application and industry recommendation.
 Eight commissioners shall represent the producer sector of the industry, two shall be handlers, and one shall be a member of the public.

-Producer 1 - Kristoff Fowler Producer 2 - JD Walker, Treasurer
+Producer 1 - Brandon Cable Producer 2 - JD Walker, Treasurer

-Producer 3 - Ian Chandler, Chair Producer 4 - Wade Root
+Producer 3 - Ian Chandler, Chair Producer 4 - Eric McNerney

 Producer 5 - Jeff Heater, Vice Chair Producer 6 - Tony Guisto